node-girls/express-workshop/step01.md

 # Step 1 - Setting up your project

-Often when creating a project, you will be installing a lot of different things along the way.

-If you want to share your project with others, it's useful to have a list of the things you installed in one file, so that other people's machines know what to install in order to run the project.
+When creating a Node.js project, you will be installing a lot of different things along the way.
+If you want to share your project with others, you need to have a list of the things you installed, so that other people know what to install in order to run the project.

-This 'list' file is called a `package.json`.
+In Node.js, this 'list' file is called a `package.json`.
 The 'things you've installed' are referred to as **dependencies**.
 Creating this file is the first step in setting up your Node.js project.

 ## 1. Make a `package.json` file

 Let's start by creating the `package.json` file.
 We can add things to it as the project grows.

-The `package.json` file can be created from the command line.
-Type the following command into your terminal to get started.
+The `package.json` file is easy to create from the command line.
+Type the following command into your terminal to get started:

 ```
 $ npm init